 Carbohydrates and FGF21:

-The FGF21 gene codes for a hormone created in the liver and important for appetite regulation.
+The FGF21 gene codes for a hormone created in the liver and is important for appetite regulation.
 In addition to stimulating adipocytes (fat cells) to take up glucose, FGF21 also is involved in signaling in the hypothalamus to suppress sugar intake and alcohol consumption.
 The hypothalamus is a region of the brain that is important for appetite control and overall metabolic rate.

 FGF21 is also important in regulating brown adipose tissue, which is the ‘good’ kind of fat that increases thermogenesis in the body and increases the base metabolic rate.[ref]